nishchay/translations/static/english/learningCenter/v2.0/request/routePattern.md

 | update      | `/{id}` | PUT         |
 | delete      | `/{id}` | DELETE      |

 For this pattern, method with name other than above are ignored.
-But still you can define route annotation and create route within this controller.
+But still you can define route attribute and create route within this controller.

 ##### Pattern overriding

 Although pattern creates route based on its route pattern being used.
-We can override this behaviour by defining route annotation on method.
-All predefined route pattern allows defining route annotation on method.
+We can override this behaviour by defining route attribute on method.
+All predefined route pattern allows defining route attribute on method.

 To better understand how we can override route pattern let's start with basic route pattern `action`.

 ```php
 public function actionUser() {